YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: A WRITE attempt to an encrypted device violates the integrity of the produced ciphertext.
 This is the case, for example, when trying to WRITE to a previously encrypted and CLOSEd file.
 Because encryption ciphers rely on state machine algorithms, YottaDB prohibits WRITEs performed in non-sequential fashion or when they threaten to overlay already encrypted data.

 Action: Revise your M code to avoid illegal I/O operations with encryption.
-Note, in particular, that when using encryption non-empty files cannot be opened in APPEND mode; the SEEK deviceparameter is prohibited; and the TRUNCATE is only permitted at the beginning or end of a file.
+Note in particular, that when using encryption, non-empty files cannot be opened in APPEND mode; the SEEK deviceparameter is prohibited; and the TRUNCATE is only permitted at the beginning or end of a file.

 -----------------------
 CRYPTDLNOOPEN